A projector and a light bulb

 Additionally, projectors often have adjustable settings that allow users to further reduce the amount of blue light emitted.
 This can be especially beneficial for those who spend a lot of time in front of screens and want to minimize the potential negative effects of blue light on their eyes and sleep patterns.

-See also How to Mount 2015 Emerson Base Onto Tv
+See also How to Corner Mount a 60 in Tv

 Comparing projector and television screen sizes